Skip to content

 pass

-When executing functions in the DataFlux Func editor, the system ignores the timeout configuration and fixes it at 60 seconds.
+For functions executed in the DataFlux Func editor, the system ignores the timeout configuration and sets it to a fixed 60 seconds.

 Danger

 The maximum allowable value for timeout is 3600 seconds (i.e., 1 hour), intended to protect the system.
-Setting all function timeouts to the maximum without consideration may prevent timely awareness of issues in code writing and design, while also causing queue blockages.
+Setting the timeout for all functions to the maximum without consideration may prevent timely awareness of issues in code writing and design, while also causing queue blockages.

 Therefore, the timeout parameter should be set based on actual needs.
-A large number of long-running synchronous API requests (Old Version: Authorized Link) may lead to task queue blockages; cache technology should be used when necessary.
+A large number of long-running synchronous API requests (old version: auth link) can cause task queue blockages; caching techniques should be considered when necessary.

 Warning

-An HTTP interface response time exceeding 3 seconds is considered very slow, so avoid configuring excessively long timeouts for functions.
+An HTTP interface response time exceeding 3 seconds can be considered very slow.
+Be cautious about setting excessively long timeouts for functions unnecessarily.

-Additionally, browsers themselves impose limits on request durations (e.g., Chrome is 4 minutes).
-Thus, setting overly long timeout values in synchronous APIs (Old Version: Authorized Link) is meaningless.
+Additionally, browsers themselves impose limits on request durations (e.g., Chrome has a limit of 4 minutes).
+Thus, setting an overly long timeout in synchronous APIs (old version: auth link) is meaningless.

 Parameter cache_result

-DataFlux Func has built-in API-level caching handling.
-After specifying the cache parameter, when calling the exact same function and parameters, the system directly returns cached results.
+DataFlux Func includes built-in API-level caching handling.
+After specifying the cache parameter, when calling the same function and parameters, the system will directly return the cached result.

 Example